ale753/shinai-fi/Readme.md

 ```

 You can also set up an hostapd AP and see a client connect.
+The password for the WPA2 .cap is "Induction"

 # Full guide to setup your Hacking Lab and a Hostapd Wifi Access Point